snakemake-workflows/rna-seq-star-deseq2/README.md

 ## Conda
 - If you have installed daylily-ehpemeral-cluster, once you log into the headnode, conda should be activated.
 - If you roll your own, you'll need to install miniconda, and activate.
+And you may do so as follows: `bash bin/install_miniconda`, which should work on most linux'y systems.

 # Usage